We all want our customers to have the best experience while shopping in our store. We want to avoid broken links, slow

-And hey, you'll be feeding two birds from one hand, since you'll be a step ahead on setting up your production process and making your personalization process efficient.
+And hey, you'll be feeding two birds with one hand, since you'll be a step ahead in setting up your production process and making your personalization process efficient.
 It's very important to define a strategy to process every order to deliver the personalized products in time and form (imagine a customer receiving their name typed wrong!).
-This means, have an efficient way to transform customers' preferences into actual personalized products.
+This means, having an efficient way to transform customers' preferences into actual personalized products.

 We hope these tips for product customization have given you a few ideas for your own business.
 Whether you’re already offering custom designs and simply need to beef up your product pages or are just searching for inspiration, there’s a lot you can learn from here.